IepIweidieng/TJAPlayer3/tja.md

 Each note symbol has the division weight of 1.
 The measure delimiter symbol `,` at the end of a measure (if any) has the division weight of 0 if there is at least 1 note symbol in this measure, otherwise this delimiter `,` has the division weight of 1.

 The total beat duration of the measure is divided equally by the total division weight of the notechart symbols of this measure (including the note symbols and the measure delimiter symbol `,` at the end of this measure (if any)).
-Each division weight occupies the same amount of beats &mdash; a closed-head, open-end beat interval "measure division beat duration interval".
-The beat position of the note, note head, or note end for the notechart symbol (if any) is at the beginning of the first duration interval for this notechart symbol.
-The actual time duration of every such beat duration interval can vary and even become negative.
+Each unit of division weight occupies the same amount of beats &mdash; a closed-head, open-end interval "measure division interval".
+The beat and time position of the note, note head, or note end for the notechart symbol (if any) is at the beginning of the first division interval for this notechart symbol.
+The time duration of every division interval can vary and even become negative.

 * In TJF format, `,` did not exist and every note symbol occupies the amount of beats of a 1/16th note.